josh-burton/josh.app/src/pages/blog/how-to-promote-diversity-in-software-teams.en.md

 Many studies[^5] support this idea, at least implicitly, and one way to create an in-group feeling among people is to establish shared goals.
 Inclusion programs can make a start by creating teams whose members matter to one another because they’re part of the same in-group, pursuing the same interests.
 Focusing on common goals, and a common identity, will be critically important for eliminating bias — both within the enterprise and in leading the way for society at large.

 ## What diversity should not be about
 I'm not personally in favor of hiring targets or any kind of initiative that could bias your processes in terms of diversity.
 Besides that, promotion and evaluation decisions should never be based on diversity criteria.
 One research conducted by BCG showed that this is one of the big risks of misunderstanding diversity in an organization. [^4]

+Recently, the movement to promote diversity in software teams is mainly geared toward getting more women into the workforce.
+Although a noble cause, it’s missing the larger vision.
+If not expanded, the movement risks alienating other minorities groups, and resulting in the lack of diversity within a different context.

 In his book [Management 3.0: Leading Agile Developers, Developing Agile Leaders](https://www.amazon.com/gp/product/0321712471/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0321712471&linkCode=as2&tag=hugomn-20&linkId=7032864bf8f0b16d34dc719dde244755), Jurgen Appelo paints a nice picture from the perspective of an employee: